hyperonecom/h1-cli/docs/iam.md

 Command List

   spec               Print specification of context
   create             Create iam/project [project_create]
   list               List iam/project [project_list]
   show               Get iam/project [project_get]
   update             Update iam/project [project_update]
   delete             Delete iam/project [project_delete]
   billing            Manage billings of the project
   payment            Manage payments of the project
   invoice            Manage invoices of the project
   proforma           Manage proformas of the project
-  credentialStore   Manage credentialStores of the project quota             Manage quotas of the project
+  credential-store   Manage credentialStores of the project quota              Manage quotas of the project
   invitation         Manage invitations of the project
   ownership          Manage ownerships of the project
   service            Manage services of the project
   tag                Manage tags of the project
   event              Manage events of the project
   policy             Manage policies of the project
   role               Manage roles of the project
   sa                 Manage sas of the project
   select             Select default project
 ```

 #### h1 iam project spec